The Sterile Cuckoo: Plot

-A week alone with the needy, somewhat unstable Pookie makes Jerry realize that they need time apart.
-Later he discovers that she has dropped out of school, and he finds her in the same boardinghouse where she had been staying the first time she visited him.
-He puts her on a bus for home and the young lovers part ways.
+A week alone with the needy, somewhat unstable Pookie makes Jerry realize they need time apart.
+Later he discovers she has dropped out of school.
+In time, he finds her in the same boarding house she had rented the first time she visited him.
+He puts her on a bus for home and, for now, the young lovers part ways.